AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Vertice had a product-market fit problem in AI search.
 Their traditional SEO was fine.
 Page 1 rankings for “SaaS procurement platform” and related terms.
 But AI search operates on a different layer.

 Entity Gap: Vertice’s brand entity wasn’t connected to category entities in knowledge graphs.
-When we queried ChatGPT with “What is Vertice?” the response was “I don’t have specific information about that company.”
+When I queried ChatGPT with “What is Vertice?” the response was “I don’t have specific information about that company.”
 Zero entity recognition.

 Content Structure Gap: Their blog posts weren’t written for AI extraction.
 No structured claim format.
 No named methodologies.
 No comparative tables.
 AI summarizers couldn’t parse their content into citable statements.